RoscoeEH/CIPHER/README.md

 - `keygen`: Generate a new symmetric or asymmetric key pair (RSA or ECC).
 Can be associated with a profile for customized encryption settings.
 - `list-keys`: Display all stored keys in the database.
 - `delete-key`: Permanently delete a key by its ID.
+- `export-key`: Export a public key as a `.pub` file for sharing or further use.
+- `import-key`: Import a `.pub` file containing a public key for use in encryption or verification.

 #### 🧾 Profiles